guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >  bookstack_db:
 >    ...

-Obs: Docker Compose ser vices can be named anything.
+Obs: Docker Compose services can be named anything.
 They are intended to be human readable and ideally should be meaningful.

 image --> defines the value to be used for the service, it also overrides the image name specified in the Dockerfile.